 “where the wandering water gushes from the hills above Glencar” W.B Yeats

-Ireland’s highest waterfall is a must see on any trip to Leitrim.
+Ireland’s highest waterfall is a must-see on any trip to Leitrim.
 Best to catch it after a healthy Irish downpour of rain which shouldn’t be that much of a tall order in our lovely country!
-It also shares it’s name with one of my absolute favorites from The Irish Store summer collection.
+It also shares its name with one of my absolute favourites from The Irish Store summer collection.

 The Glencar Waterfall wrap is the perfect summer layer and falls and flows beautifully to give a stylish layered look.